 Like most services over the Internet, we accept only credit card payment including Apple Pay and Google Pay.

-We use eWAY to process our payments, one of the most trusted and popular companies out there delivering bulletproof online security – managed and monitored by real people – and backed by robust PCI DSS compliance.
+We use Stripe to process our payments, one of the most trusted and popular companies out there delivering bulletproof online security – managed and monitored by real people – and backed by robust PCI DSS compliance.

 If you no longer believe you need to undertake an STI test we recommend you save the referral for a time when you might not be so lucky!
 Or get tested anyway, it can never hurt to have a clean bill of sexual health.
 You’ve paid for it after all.

 Different Pathology providers operate differently so whether or not you are charged for Pathology depends purely on where you go to get tested.
 The best way to avoid getting charged is to make sure you sign and date the Medicare Assignment before you go, which means you’re asking to be bulk-billed and pass the charges along to Medicare.
 If you don’t know what/where the Medicare Assignment is then head to The Process, Step Three, which has a picture of your pathology referral with the Medicare Assignment sections outlined in red.